Fran-cho/docs/ada-embed.md

 **A:** If the bot should only appear during certain times, you will need to wrap your Ada scripts in a condition to check if the user is within scheduled operation hours.
 If you only require that certain messages be within a scheduled time window, we recommend that you make use of Scheduled Blocks in the **Answer** page of your Ada dashboard.

 #### Q: How do I customize the look and feel of Ada Chat?
 **A:** Basic customization, such as client tint colour, can be modified from the **Settings > General** page of your Ada dashboard.
-If you require additional customization, you can make use of the [customStyles](#customstyles-type-string) Embed option above.
+If you require additional customization, you can make use of the [styles](#styles-type-string) Embed option above.

 ## Versioning
 The Embed script found above is *versionless*.
 This means that the latest stable features will be made available to you without any changes to your code.
 Should you wish to test upcoming features before they are released to production, you may make use of `https://static.ada.support/embed.beta.js`.
 Finally, in rare situations you may wish to lock Embed to a specific version.
 You can find a list of available Embed releases [here]().
 Of course, using a static verion means that new changes and improvements will not be available to you.
 Additionally, though we will make every effort to remain backward compatible, we at some point may require you to update your version.
 In such cases you will be notified by email *insert amount of time here* before we deprecate your version.